top of page

 When Performing Felt Like Safety

-I’ve been performing since I was five — the stage felt like a safe place, not because I was fully myself, but because I could be someone else.
-I could disappear into a role, into a song, into a story.
-And while I loved singing deeply, actually letting my true voice be heard — that felt terrifying.
+I’ve been performing since I was five — the stage always felt like a safe place, not because I was fully myself, but because I could be someone else.
+And while I have always deeply loved to sing, actually letting my true voice be heard — well, that felt terrifying.
+There was always a vulnerability that set off my inner critic that I didn't know how to work with.
+I used to have this foreboding sense that if I really let my true voice out, I would be too much and this hooked in to my ingrained sense of feeling alone.

 Peeling Back the Layers

 It’s taken me years — and it’s still unfolding — to peel back those layers and meet my voice as it truly is.
 Not polished.
 Not perfect.
 Just honest.
-That process has been at the heart of my healing and the driving force behind Free Voice.
+That process has been at the heart of my healing journey and the driving force behind Free Voice.

 Voice as a Vehicle for Healing